rboyer503/fs-interpreter/FSInterpreter/README.md

 The directory structure is as follows:
 - fs-interpreter/FSInterpreter
   - data
-    - This directory contains the raw, gzipped data and label files generated from the FSI Data Collection Tool as well as the SOWPODS dictionary used by the Word Model Manager for word validation.
+    - This directory contains various files including:
+      - The raw, gzipped data and label files generated from the FSI Data Collection Tool
+      - The SOWPODS dictionary used by the Word Model Manager for word validation.
+      - The training, validation, and test data files from the Penn Treebank corpus for the Phrase Model Manager.
   - lib
     - This directory contains the Word Model Manager shared library, libwordmodelmgr.so.
   - model